Effective Tuesday, September 8, 2020, the library will be open for browsing, fax/copy and notary public services.

 - Can I request books or DVDs from other libraries?
-DeliverIT CT, the statewide interlibrary loan delivery service, has recently restarted with modified service.
-You can request materials from the Terryville Public Library collection including books, audiobooks on CD, DVDs, music, magazines, Launchpads and more by calling 860-582-3121 or e-mailing email@example.com.
+DeliverIT CT, the statewide interlibrary loan delivery service, has restarted with modified service.
+You can request materials from many libraries in Connecticut including books, audiobooks on CD, DVDs, music, magazines, Launchpads and more by calling 860-582-3121 or e-mailing email@example.com.

 - I can’t get hoopla/Overdrive/AcornTV to work on my device.
 Can you help me?
 Absolutely!
 If we can’t answer your questions by phone, we can arrange a Zoom meeting to provide more specific one-on-one assistance.